fbpx

 Every agency that uses Criminal Justice Information Systems or data is audited at least once every 3 years.
 CJIS policies provide complex but effective guidelines to help you uphold the freedoms of those in your care.

-But alas, understanding the importance of CJIS and (cue the sad trombone) CJIS audits doesn’t make compliance any simpler.
+But alas, understanding the importance of CJIS–particularly the auditing process–doesn’t make compliance any simpler.
+CJIS certification is still a complicated beast.

 In addition to the tri-annual State Audit (performed by your state’s , CJIS Systems Agency, or CSA), your agency could be selected to be audited by the FBI’s CJIS Audit Unit.
 While this can take place anytime, it usually coincides with the FBI’s audit of CSA, which also takes place once every three years.